-Performance outcomes Acceptable outcomes Compliance The internal layout of a Retirement facility and the location of the retirement facility allows for safe evacuation of residents in an emergency and provides emergency services to efficiently access The design of the Retirement facility ensures that external circulation and access and egress points on the site facilitate the evacuation of the site in an efficient manner.
-The proposal related to a Dwelling Unit/Multiple Dwelling Unit. the site.
-AO20.2 Not Applicable The site of a Retirement facility is not prone to inundation.
-The proposal related to a Dwelling Unit/Multiple Dwelling Unit.
-AO20.3 Not Applicable The location of the Retirement facility is readily accessible to emergency vehicles.
-The proposal related to a Dwelling Unit/Multiple Dwelling Unit.
-PO21 AO21.1 Not Applicable The development is designed for the needs of the age group, and to allow 'aging in place' to occur.
-Development applies adaptable housing principles.
-The proposal related to a Dwelling Unit/Multiple Dwelling Unit.
-AO21.2 Not Applicable A range of housing designs and sizes are provided in the development to cater for different individual and household needs.
-The proposal related to a Dwelling Unit/Multiple Dwelling Unit.
+Performance outcomes Acceptable outcomes Compliance inundation.
+Dwelling Unit.
+AO20.3 The location of the Retirement facility is readily accessible to emergency vehicles.
+Not Applicable The proposal related to a Dwelling Unit/Multiple Dwelling Unit.
+PO21 The development is designed for the needs of the age group, and to allow 'aging in place' to occur.
+AO21.1 Development applies adaptable housing principles.
+Not Applicable The proposal related to a Dwelling Unit/Multiple Dwelling Unit.
+AO21.2 A range of housing designs and sizes are provided in the development to cater for different individual and household needs.
+Not Applicable The proposal related to a Dwelling Unit/Multiple Dwelling Unit.